Good Shepherd Food Bank: History

 By 1998, due to a need for increased capacity, the Board considered purchasing the building at 415 Lisbon Street.
 When inspections of the space confirmed that a section of the building was unsafe, the Board decided to abandon this site and construct a new warehouse.
-In July 2001, the Good Shepherd Food-Bank had the great privilege of moving into a newly constructed warehouse, designed specifically for its operations.
+In July 2001, the Good Shepherd Food Bank had the great privilege of moving into a newly constructed warehouse, designed specifically for its operations.
 The facility has 53000 sqft of usable space, with a height of 34 ft to accommodate larger quantities of food.
 The freezer holds 12 trailer truckloads of frozen foods and the cooler holds over 5 truckloads of fresh produce and dairy products.

-Expanding the reach of the Good Shepherd

 In the past, the distance was a major obstacle for agencies located several hours away from the Food Bank's headquarters in Auburn; many felt they were not able to access adequate quantities of food.
 The organization addressed this problem, as well as its responsibility to serve the entire state of Maine, by establishing a distribution center in Brewer.
 This facility has since closed; however, a new distribution center in Hampden replaced it.
 The facility in Hampden now serves hundreds of agencies in seven counties in Northern and Downeast Maine.

+As of October 2023, the food bank has provided 30 million meals.